How Your Credit Score Affects Car Insurance Rates

 See if you qualify for a lower rate in less than 2 minutes

 A credit-based insurance score is fundamentally different from your regular credit score, though both draw information from your credit report.
-While your FICO score measures your ability to repay debt for lending purposes, an insurance score predicts the likelihood you'll file a claim.
-Insurance companies analyze specific elements of your credit report to create a risk profile.
+While your FICO score (which ranges from 300 to 850) measures your ability to repay debt for lending purposes, an insurance score predicts the likelihood you'll file a claim.
+Insurance companies analyze specific elements of your credit report to create a risk profile unique to their underwriting model.

 These specialized scores typically range from 200 to 997, with higher scores indicating lower risk to insurers.
 Your payment history carries the most weight at approximately 40% of your insurance score, followed by outstanding debt at roughly 30%.
 The length of your credit history, new credit pursuits, and credit mix make up the remaining factors.

 Each insurance company uses proprietary algorithms that weight these credit factors differently than traditional credit scoring models.
 This explains why the same credit profile can result in dramatically different premium quotes across insurers.
-When you compare best cheap car insurance options, you'll notice significant variation in how companies price risk.
+When you compare car insurance options, you'll notice significant variation in how companies price risk based on credit.

 • Measures debt repayment ability